 03 of 10

 If you don’t want to deal with the admission fees for Kandle or Stewart Heights parks, there are still ways to splash around and cool off for free—MetroParks many spraygrounds.
 Spraygrounds are located at parks throughout Tacoma, including Wright Park, Titlow Park, Wapato Hills Park, SERA Campus and Kandle Park.
 Spraygrounds are completely free and don’t have a pool, but instead a solid surface with all kinds of water features that kids can run through, interact with and spray each other with.
+Kids love them!
+They're perfect for any kids old enough to walk (and even younger than that if you're willing to get wet too).

 04 of 10